-In November, 2021, I will join the flexLab as a postdoctoral researcher.
+In November, 2021, I joined the fleXLab as a postdoctoral researcher.
 Located at EPFL, the lab is led by Prof. Pedro Reis and focuses on mechanical instabilities in slender/thin structures.
 We like to call ourselves “buckliphiles.”
 At fleXLab, I’ll continue to explore how highly deformable structures interact with fluidic environments, for example in high Reynolds number swimming, and microfluidic channels.

 Recently, I obtained my PhD in Applied Mathematics at SEAS, Harvard University.
 During my PhD, I worked on numerical methods for fluid–structure interaction problems, diffusion-limited dissolutions, bacterial competition and pattern formation in biofilms.
 I built fast and robust codes of these mathematical models to address the inherent computational challenges in solving the complex systems.

 Though these topics are across multiple subject areas, they are connected by a common core goal — using math and computation to understand our complex natural world.
-In my postdoc appointment, I’m excited to add experiments to my toolbox in tackling complex research questions.
+In my postdoc, I’m excited to add experiments to my toolbox in tackling complex research questions.

 I have been a Department of Energy Computational Science Graduate fellow from 2016 to 2020 and a graduate fellow at the Harvard Quantitative Biology Initiative from 2020 to 2021.
 Find my CV here.

 I was born in China and immigrated to the US in 2008.
 Outside of research, I also enjoy playing the ukulele, cycling, running, and trying out new hobbies.

 Aug 5, 2022 – Pedro and I co-wrote a short Preview paper in Matter (Cell Press) titled “Not gone with the wind: Active microscale flight with highly porous bristled wings.”
 It is now available online at https://www.cell.com/issue/S2590-2385(21)X0009-4.